6 day sea kayak expedition

 South Skye has almost everything a sea kayaker could wish for: sheltered inlets hosting forests of sea weed and kelp, uninhabited islands for camping, isolated headlands, exposed rocky coasts and the tidal narrows with views of the Skye Cullin and western highlands.

-You should be capable of paddling in winds up to force 4 and we will aim to be paddling for 5-6 hours a day, with the necessary breaks for food.
+You should be capable of paddling in winds up to force 4 and we will aim to be paddling for 5-6 hours a day, with the necessary breaks for food and rests.
 Please ask if you are not sure whether you have suitable experience.
 Opportunities for coaching will be available as part of our journey.
 Some wild camping experience and skills are desirable but not essential.
 Ideally you’ll have your own kayak and equipment, but kayak and equipment hire is available (additional cost).

 To book please get in touch with me on the Contact Me page.
 A 25% deposit is required to secure booking.